AqayeFarazmehr/PySpam/README.md

 This tool is for educational purposes only to show you how it works, or how to make one!!

 # How to create one ?
-So the question is how I can creat new spammer with new APIs?
+So the question is how I can create new spammer with new APIs?
 How can I find these headers or post url
 >Here is how to do that: